Abhirajtiwari1/Pulse/README.md

 ## Testing And Development Phase
 Currently Pulse is at a ideation and development phase.
 Here are some glimpse of my project:
 ![Voice Command Interaction](picture1.png)
-*Demonstrating how Pulse responds to voice commands.*
 ![Task Automation](automation.png)
-*Showing automated task execution by Pulse.*